London 2012: Nervous wait for GB weightlifters after Olympic trials

 Godley finished second in the -63kg class at the trials with a total of 182kg, but was not overly happy with her performance.

-"Average performance at the British Champs this weekend, now forcing myself to revise for another exam tomorrow #struggling"
+"Average performance at the British Champs this weekend, now forcing myself to revise for another exam tomorrow #struggling" she tweeted.

 Age is certainly on Godley's side and she has shown potential.